jeffseely/jeffseely.github.io/Text.md

 <!----><a name="1.3"></a>
 ## 1.3 Variables

-> **Target**: Be able to create proper variables, request user input and provide output to the user.
+> **Target**: Be able to use the Replit IDE to create proper variables, request user input and provide output to the user.

+Follow your teacher's instructions to log in to Replit.com.
+The REPL in the name Replit.com stands for Read Evaluate Print Loop.
+REPL's are simple programming tools that programmers use, and while Replit.com started out as being fairly simple, it has developed into an integrated development environment (IDE).
+It is quite possible to write programs with just a text editor, but REPL's and IDE's are very useful.

+Replit.com has an IDE similar to the Espruino WebIDE.
+Complete

 To this point we've been poking around at a computer as though it is some sort of calculator with a full [QWERTY](http://gizmodo.com/why-we-still-use-qwerty-keyboards-even-though-theyre-a-1643855077) keyboard and a big screen.
 Not too useful.
 In order to write useful programs, we need **variables**.
 Variables in computer programs are pretty much like variables in algebra.
 They "contain" values and those values can change.
 It is perhaps a better metaphor in computer science to say that the variable *points to* a value rather than to say it *contains* a value, but for an introductory programming course, "contains" works just fine and it keeps it consistent with your math class concept of variables.